 Community Service (CMSV 100) is required of all students to graduate.
 Options for completion are available each semester, including in the summer.

-- Must register for CMSV 100-01 for Term 5 by coming to the Susan Hirt Hagen Center once they are eligible to register for summer/fall.
+- Students interested in completing the community service requirement over the summer must register for CMSV 100-01 for Term 5 by coming to the Hagen Center starting Monday, March 26th.

-- Summer registration for CMSV 100-01 carries the presumption that the student will be enrolling in the Fall 2017 semester since completion requires attending a mandatory reflection session from 5 p.m.-6 p.m., Aug.
-22, in 105 Shouvlin (students will also turn in all necessary paperwork for the course at this time).
+- Summer registration for CMSV 100-01 carries the presumption that the student will be enrolling in the Fall '18 semester since completion requires attending a mandatory reflection session on Tuesday, August 21st from 5-6pm in 105 Shouvlin (at the reflection, students will also turn in all necessary paperwork for the course).

 - There is no fee to register for CMSV 100 since the course is 0-credit.

-Participation in an SI experience during break times must be sponsored by a Wittenberg organization/department.
-For an immersion experience to count for CMSV 100, it must also offer participants an engagement experience in the local community.
-(This experience is coordinated by Community Service and the leader of the SI experience, is a minimum of 3 hours, and in most cases should be completed prior to the trip).
+- Participation in a service immersion experience offered during break times must be sponsored by a Wittenberg organization/department.
+For an immersion experience to count for CMSV 100, it must also offer participants who want to use this experience to complete their community service requirement an engagement experience in the local community (this experience is coordinated by Community Service and the leader of the SI experience and in most cases should be completed prior to the trip)

 Questions?
 Contact the Office of Community Service, Hagen Center, 723 N. Fountain Ave, 937-327-7523 or Kristen Collier, Director of Community Service, at firstname.lastname@example.org.